-You are reminded of Board of Regents' Student Academic Disciplinary Procedures concerning academic integrity.
-Cheating undermines the integrity of this university and shows disrespect towards the work of your classmates.
+Review the Board of Regents’ Student Academic Disciplinary Procedures concerning academic integrity.
+Cheating undermines the integrity of this university and shows disrespect toward the work of your classmates.
 Starting coursework early will help you to avoid the temptation of cheating.
-Plagiarism or cheating in any form may result in a failing grade, and might also warrant harsher disciplinary action.
-“Students are responsible for the honest completion and representation of their work, for the appropriate citation of sources, and for respect of others' academic endeavors.”
+Plagiarism or cheating in any form may result in a failing grade, and it might also warrant harsher disciplinary action.
+“Students are responsible for the honest completion and representation of their work, for the appropriate citation of sources, and for respect of others’ academic endeavors.”

 On perseverance and the scientific method

 You will inevitably encounter problems while trying to complete your coursework.
-Sometimes you will be led astray by the confusing interfaces that our software applications present, and other times you will simply make an error.
+Sometimes the confusing interfaces that our software applications present will lead you astray, and other times you will simply make an error.
 When something goes wrong, try to fix the problem!
 Make small, incremental changes, and observe their effects.
 Most importantly, think about how systems work, and then consider why the error you are observing might have arisen.
 Occasionally, you should stop what you are doing and start from scratch.
 Learning how to better troubleshoot should be a beneficial side effect of this course.